LulzSec6824/calculator_raylib/README.md

 - **Font Rendering:** Antialiased text using Ubuntu-Regular.ttf for a crisp, modern look across platforms.
 - **Modular Architecture:** Code separated into logical components for easy maintenance and extension.
 - **Responsive Layout:** Dynamic positioning with configurable padding, offsets, and scaling to fit various screen sizes.
+- **Cross-Platform Support:** Fully optimized for Windows, macOS, and Linux with platform-specific settings.
+- **Multi-Compiler Support:** Compatible with MSVC, Clang, and GCC with compiler-specific optimizations.
+- **Link Time Optimization:** Enhanced performance with LTO for all supported compilers in release builds.
+- **No Console Window:** Windows release builds run without a console window for a cleaner user experience.

 ## Architecture Overview
 The project is structured for modularity: